Blockbusters (British game show): Main game

 The game board is designed in such a way that a tied game was not a possible finishing result.
-Even if all 20 hexagons were filled (which did occur at least twice, once in the very first series, and once in the first Sky version) there would always be a winner.
+Even if all 20 hexagons were filled (which did occur at least twice, once in the first series, and once in the first Sky version) there would always be a winner.

 The game began with a toss-up question to play for control of the board, starting with a letter that was chosen at random.
 The teams or players could buzz in during the middle of reading a question.
 If a player or team got the correct answer, they gained control of that hexagon and were given the chance to choose another one.
 If the contestant answered incorrectly, the opposing team or player was given a chance to answer it after the host re-read the question.
 If nobody answered it correctly, the host asked another question whose answer began with that same letter.
 Each correct answer won £5.
 In the case of the two-player team, each player won whatever money the team accumulated.

 The solo player attempted to complete a vertical connection of white hexagons from the top of the board to the bottom; that required at least four correct answers.
 The pair attempted to connect a path from left to right with blue hexagons (purple during the Aspel era), requiring at least five spaces.
-The first side to connect their path won the game.
+The first side to connect their path won the game, at which point a musical theme would play and the host would say "That's Blockbusters!"
 The first player or team to win two games won the match.
 When either party was one correct answer away from completing their path, the hexagons forming their path would flash to indicate this.
 If both were one correct answer away, all lit hexagons on the board would flash, indicating that the situation was effectively "Blockbusters either way" (later referred to as a "mutual space" on the board), and the next player to give a correct answer would win the game unless the contestant chose a panel which would not give them the win, which was sometimes used as a safety tactic to avoid handing the initiative to the opponent in case they gave the wrong answer.

 All players received a "Blockbusters" Concise Oxford Dictionary and sweatshirt in the original ITV series.
 By 1985, the Blockbusters computer game was added.
 Within a year, the sweatshirt had been replaced by a "Blockbusters" branded cardigan in a choice of colours and a "Blockbusters" embossed filofax accompanied the dictionary (replaced by an electronic organizer by 1988).
 In the first Sky One series in 1994, it was a Blockbusters Encyclopedia and T-shirt.
 In the BBC Two 1997 series, it was a fountain pen.
-In the second Sky One series, it was a Blockbusters Dictionary and a Britannica CD ROM.
+In the second Sky One series, it was a Blockbusters Dictionary and a Britannica CD-ROM.
 In the Challenge series, it was an Elonex E-book reader.
 In the Comedy Central series, it was a Blockbusters-branded hoodie and "reusable cup".